algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 The Boost.Beast library initializes an HTTP server on the localhost address, we will be using a computer serving as a server during this project, which IP address is 192.168.15.115.

-Our client here can send GET requests to the server, this GET request is triggered the first time the algorithm code is ran.
+Our client here can send GET requests to the server, this GET request is triggered the first time the algorithm code is run.

 It will process the request and respond with the shortest path data in either JSON or XML format.